 (2) Despite section 20(3) of the Parliamentary Commissioner Act 1971, the contents of a report by a conciliator under section 40 may be disclosed to the Parliamentary Commissioner for Administrative Investigations for the purposes of an investigation under that Act.

-Division 4 — Subsequent action
+[Division heading deleted: No. 35 of 2022 s.
+23.]

 43. Director’s duties after conciliator’s recommendation